-Recent pensions policy debate in the United Kingdom has emphasised the role of behavioural myopia in justifying state involvement in retirement provisions (e.g. Pensions Commission, 2005, pp. 68-69, and op.cit.).
-In this regard, it appears that the public debate has gotten slightly ahead of the economic literature, as there currently exist very few studies that consider the empirical support for myopia on field data, or the practical implications of myopia for behavioural responses to policy alternatives.
-As a consequence, it is not possible to say how far myopia creates a need for publicly sponsored pensions, or whether a particular pension scheme is well suited to the needs of myopic individuals.
-This study explores the empirical support for myopia on field data for the UK.
-It then considers the implications of myopia for behavioural and welfare responses to the National Employment Savings Trust (NEST), which is a Defined Contribution (DC) pension scheme that will be introduced in the UK from 2012.1
+Without government intervention, individual decisions on provision for retirement may pay insufficient attention to the longer term, and be unduly influenced by near term considerations.
+Recent policy debate in the United Kingdom has emphasised the role of such "myopia"1 in justifying state involvement in retirement provisions (e.g. Pensions Commission, 2005, pp. 68-69, Department for Work and Pensions, 2006, p.
+31).
+Very few studies have, however, examined the empirical support for myopia in the real world, or the practical implications of myopia for responses to pension alternatives.
+Without such work, it is not possible to say how far myopia creates a need for publicly sponsored pensions, or whether a particular pension scheme is well suited to the needs of myopic individuals.
+This study therefore explores the empirical support for myopia on field data for the UK.
+It then considers the implications of myopia for behavioural and welfare responses to the National Employment Savings Trust (NEST), a Defined Contribution (DC) pension scheme that will be introduced in the UK from 2012.